 1. Inspect your System Monthly

-Check for leaks, broken or clogged sprinkler heads, and other problems.
-Clean clogged screens and drip irrigation filters as needed.
+While inspecting, check for leaks, broken or clogged sprinkler heads, and other problems. such as damage from lawn equipment or improper winterization.
+Based on your inspection, clean clogged screens and drip irrigation filters as needed.

 2. Adjust Sprinkler Heads